mendix/docs/content/en/docs/developerportal/operate/metrics/monitoring-with-apm/dynatrace-metrics.md

 [Dynatrace](https://www.dynatrace.com/) is a monitoring and analysis tool for cloud applications, providing monitoring of servers, databases, tools, and services through a SaaS-based data analytics platform.
 This document explains how to configure your Mendix Cloud app to send data to Dynatrace to provide additional monitoring.

-For Dynatrace monitoring, Dynatrace OneAgent is being used to collect metrics.
+For Dynatrace monitoring, [Dynatrace OneAgent](https://www.dynatrace.com/platform/oneagent/) is being used to collect metrics.

-In addition to auto-instrumented built-in metrics collected by the OneAgent, we also ingest custom application metrics.
+In addition to auto-instrumented built-in metrics collected by OneAgent, we also collect custom application metrics.
 Custom application metrics are supported in Mendix version 9.7 and above.
-For more information on custom metrics you can send to Dynatrace, see [Monitoring Your Mendix Apps with an APM Tool](/developerportal/operate/monitoring-with-apm/).
+For more information on the custom metrics you can send to Dynatrace, see [Monitoring Your Mendix Apps with an APM Tool](/developerportal/operate/monitoring-with-apm/).

 ## 2 Prerequisites